TheXlebushek/xvapi/README.md

 # xvapi

-## This is unofficial valorant api wrapper with a gui implementation (couldn't find better words [pls help me])
+## This is an unofficial valorant api wrapper with a gui implementation (couldn't find better words [pls help me])

 #